Oskar Eriksson: Mixed events

 In the 2020-21 season, the Swedish Curling Association launched a substantial effort to prepare for the 2021 World Mixed Doubles Curling Championship and to qualify for the 2022 Olympics, supporting five teams on the mixed doubles tour.
 Eriksson was selected for one of the teams, partnering with Almida de Val, as Hasselborg chose not to participate in mixed doubles during the 2020-21 curling season.
 Eriksson and De Val won their first event as a team at the Oberstdorf International Mixed Doubles Cup in September 2020, then reached the quarterfinals of the Mixed Doubles Bern championship.
 In 2021, Eriksson and de Val won the Swedish Mixed Doubles Curling Championship, giving Eriksson the distinction of being the only Swedish curler to win the national mixed doubles title five times.
-On March 1, 2021, the Swedish Curling Association formally announced the selection of Eriksson and De Val to represent Sweden at the 2021 World Mixed Doubles Curling Championship.
+On 1 March 2021, the Swedish Curling Association formally announced the selection of Eriksson and De Val to represent Sweden at the 2021 World Mixed Doubles Curling Championship.
 Eriksson and de Val were undefeated in the preliminary rounds and after a tight loss in the semifinal won the bronze medal, defeating Kerri Einarson an Brad Gushue.
 At the conclusion of the season, Eriksson and de Val were chosen to represent Team Sweden in mixed doubles at the 2022 Winter Olympics.

 In the 2021-22 season, de Val and Eriksson played the Aly Jenkins Mixed Doubles Memorial tournament, reaching the semifinal, where the victors were the event champions, Isabella Wranå and Team Edin second Rasmus Wranå.
 In December 2021, Eriksson and de Val competed in the Gothenburg Mixed Doubles Cup and finished first in the overall standings heading into the playoffs, ultimately winning the silver medal in the tournament.
 In preparation for the Winter Olympics, De Val and Eriksson had completed an intense training season under controlled conditions, but when one of their coaches tested positive for COVID-19, their arrival in Beijing was delayed until the day before the competition.
-After an extremely competitive round-robin program, Eriksson and De Val finished in fourth place, losing in the semifinals to Italy but defeating Great Britain to secure the bronze medal.
+At the Olympics, the team would qualify for the playoffs, where they would lose in the semifinals to Italy but defeat Great Britain to secure the bronze medal.